davidgasquez/handbook/Open Data.md

 	- Enrich data smartly (matcher + augmenter).
 If it detects a date, add the day of wee.
 If it detects latitude and longitude, adds country/city.

 ### Visualizations
-- Suggest basic charts (bars, lines, time series, clustering)
+- Suggest basic charts (bars, lines, time series, clustering).
-- Smart drill downs
+- Smart drill downs.

 ## Current Landscape
 Fixing Open Data is something people have been working on for a while.
 These are some of the solutions I'm aware of, but I'm sure there are much more tools and approaches out there.